 The Other Side of the River (Historical Drama.
 Written from 2015-2018.
 Produced in 2019).
 Written in consultation with three Six Nations consultants, The Other Side of the River is based on a true and riveting family story from early Canada that explores identity, love, loyalty, and betrayal.

 Nowhere, Ontario (Historical Drama.
 Written in 2012.
 Produced in 2012 and 2013.).
 First performed in the intimate Backyard Theatre venue (The Honey House), it was later remounted in a large downtown theatre.
-Performances were sold out for this powerful family drama that was set during the turbulent times in 1916 Berlin, (Kitchener) Ontario.
+All performances were sold out for this powerful family drama that was set during the turbulent times in 1916 Berlin, (Kitchener) Ontario.

 Kitchener: Ich Liebe Dich (Comedy/Farce.
 Written in 2010.
 Produced in 2010 and 2015.)
 This zany spoof of all things Kitchener contained original music, a touch of mystery and plenty of “camp”.
 Audiences adored this show when it premiered in 2010 in the Honey House and the second time it ran (2015).

 Barn Talk (Comedy.
 Written in 2003.
 Produced in 2003 and 2004.).
 Performed in a 200-seat barn in Shakespeare to capacity audiences, Barn Talk (a play about religion and politics and other things you can’t talk about in the house) was produced in cooperation with Rick and Louise Cober Bauman (the owners of the farm) and sponsored by Conflict Resolution Network Canada.
+It has been transformed into a contemporary "live action" radio play and will be performed live Sept 30-Oct 2, 2022 in the Honey House.

 Awards and Recognition